 Equity is the name given to the amount of money you own in your property.
 For example, if your home is worth £300,000 and you have a mortgage of £200,000 then your equity is the remaining £100,000.

 If you currently own a property and have been wondering ‘How does remortgaging work to release equity?’ then the following advice should help you.
-If you want to learn more about equity release specifically, then you might find our article here useful, titled What is Equity Release?
+If you want to learn more about equity release specifically, then you might find our article here useful, titled How to access equity and remortgaging for cash

 How to build up equity